Model Systems for Infection and Immunity

 Dagmar Wirth studied chemistry in Braunschweig.
 She began focusing on gene regulation in mammalian cells as part of her doctoral work at GBF – today’s HZI – with a special focus on chromosomal elements that affect gene expression.
 As a post-doc, she conducted research on recombination in mammalian cells and viruses and developed recombinant viruses for application in biotechnology and gene therapy.

-Following her work as a scientist in the Department of Clinical Immunology at the Medical University in Hannover, she returned to GBF in 2004 to assume her current role as principal investigator for the project ‘Cellular models’ and as head of the research group ‘Model Systems for Infection and Immunity’.
+Following her work as a scientist in the Department of Clinical Immunology at the Medical University in Hannover, she returned in 2004 to assume her current role as principal investigator for the project ‘Immune evasion in chronic infections’ and as head of the research group ‘Model Systems for Infection and Immunity’ (MSYS).